kanguarrovi/rock-paper-scissors/README.md

 Execute this program with "python3 rps.py" in the archive's location.

-You will play against the computer any time you want.
+You will play against the computer any times you want.

+To exit the game type 'e', 'ex' or 'exit'.

-To stop the program, press ctrl+c.
+To stop the program, you can press ctrl+c.